Sepphoris: Crusader, Ayyubid and Mamluk periods

 At the end of the 11th century, the First Crusade invaded the region and established Crusader states, with the Kingdom of Jerusalem replacing Muslim rule over Saffuriya.
 During the Crusader period, Sephoris changed hands several times.
-The Crusaders built a fort and watchtower atop the hill overlooking the town, and a church dedicated to Saint Anne, the mother of Mary, mother of Jesus.
+The Crusaders built a fort and watchtower atop the hill overlooking the town, and a church dedicated to Saint Anne, the mother of Mary, mother of Jesus, who is believed to originate from here.
 This became one of their local bases in the kingdom, and the town was called in le Saforie or Sephoris.
 In 1187, the field army of the Latin kingdom marched from their well-watered camp at Sephoris to be cut off and destroyed at the Battle of Hattin by the Ayyubid sultan, Saladin.

 In 1255, the village and its fortifications were back in Crusader hands, as a document from that year shows it belonged to the archbishop of Nazareth, but by 1259, the bishop experienced unrest among the local Muslim farmers.

 Saffuriyyah was captured between 1263 and 1266 by the Mamluk sultan Baybars.